Nazım Terzioğlu: Early life

 workforce in various fields needed for the country.
-Terzioglu passed the relevant exam and left for Germany to study mathematics on behalf of the Ministry of Education of Turkey.
+Terzioğlu passed the relevant exam and left for Germany to study mathematics on behalf of the Ministry of Education of Turkey.
 He pursued his higher education in the University of Göttingen and Munich University.

-He completed his Ph.D. under the supervision of the famous mathematician of that period, Prof. Dr. Constantin Carathéodory (1873–1950), who was a member of a Greek family in Fener, Istanbul.
+He completed his Ph.D. under the supervision of the famous mathematician of that period, Constantin Carathéodory (1873–1950), who was a member of a Greek family in Fener, Istanbul.

 Career

-Upon completion of his education in Germany, Terzioglu began to work as an assistant of Mathematical Mechanics and Advanced Geometry in the Institute of Mathematics of the Faculty of Science of Istanbul University in 1937.
+Upon completion of his education in Germany, Terzioğlu began to work as an assistant of Mathematical Mechanics and Advanced Geometry in the Institute of Mathematics of the Faculty of Science of Istanbul University in 1937.
 He became associate professor in 1942 and the following year, he was appointed to professorship in the newly established Institute of Mathematics of the Faculty of Science of Ankara University (1943).
 After spending two years in this faculty, he returned to Istanbul University as a professor (1944).